House Fly Pest Control

 Are House Flies Dangerous?

-Yes, in a matter of speaking they are.
-Control is vital to human health and wellbeing to prevent transmission of pathogenic (disease-causing) microorganisms via cross-infection.
+Yes, in a matter of speaking, they are.
+Control is vital to human health and wellbeing to prevent pathogenic (disease-causing) microorganisms via cross-infection.
 Microbes might include viruses, bacteria, fungi, protozoa, and nematodes.

 How Do Flies Become Contaminated?